savantcare/patientfile/docs/tech/why.md

 The dependency graph between rec UI repo and all the other repos is hard to maintain.

-2. **Convention better then configuration:** The multi repo design takes a lot of configuration.
+2. **Convention over configuration:** The multi repo design takes a lot of configuration.
 Without configuration, During work I need to update docs, node-server and vue-client all at once.
 When I do a git commit I want tests to get fired and run.
 When multiple repo the edits take more time.
 The test running becomes more complicated.

 Hence branching is a better idea.